Atharva-Vijay-Khade/Datastructures-Algorithms/Readme.md

 7. Find Difference of Max and Min in Array ..
 DSA 450 sheet
 8. Find kth max and min element in array ..
 DSA 450 sheet
 9. Sort array of 0,1, and 2s ..
 DSA 450 sheet

+## Day 2

+1. Factorial of a Number
+2. Trailing Zeros in Factorial
+3. GCD & Tiling Problem
+4. LCM of Two Numbers